Supporting you so you can support them

 Working in partnership

-Over a third of young people are not positive about their future.* We are working with Co-op to raise £5m to support positive futures for 750,000 young people through online advice and information, as well as delivering in-depth support in the communities that need it most.
+Over a third of young people are not positive about their future.* Co-op and Barnardo’s are working together to raise £7 million to support positive futures for 1 million young people across the UK through online advice and information, as well as delivering in-depth support in the communities that need it most.
 Visit Co-op's website to find out more.

 *Barnardo’s and Co-op (2023), ‘Youth Opportunities Tracker: Fairer Futures’.